perfsonar/docs/manage_security.rst

 .. _fail2ban: http://www.fail2ban.org
 .. _fail2ban manual: http://www.fail2ban.org/wiki/index.php/MANUAL_0_8

-Limiting tests to Reseach and Education Networks Only
+Limiting tests to Research and Education Networks Only
 =====================================================

 ESnet provides a file containing all R&E subnets, which is updated nightly.
-Instructions on how to download this file and cofigure pScheduler and bwctl to use it are described on the page :doc:`manage_limits`.
+Instructions on how to download this file and configure pScheduler and bwctl to use it are described on the page :doc:`manage_limits`.